t0mtee/MMModernControllerOverhaul/README.md

 Text relating to the control scheme has been changed too.
 Instead of referencing some elusive Z Targeting, text can reference ZL, RT, or R2 Targeting, all dependent on your personal configuration.

-This has been combined with textures, with there being different texture packs available to reflect your controller (Xbox, Playstation, Steam Deck, and 8BitDo schemes are included in this download).
+This has been combined with textures, with there being different texture packs available to reflect your controller (Xbox, Playstation, Steam Deck, and 8BitDo schemes are included in this repo).
 [Read more here](https://github.com/t0mtee/MMModernControllerOverhaul/blob/main/TEXTURES.md).
 Here's an example of text and texture replacements in action together:

 ![Text and textures demonstration](readme/text(ures).gif)

 Bugs and inconsistencies with the original game's UI have been fixed as well:
+- The Attack button is no longer disabled when empty, matching the other buttons.
 - Deku Link's empty C-buttons being disabled while other forms aren't has been fixed.
 - The green ammo bug before obtaining the magic meter has been fixed.